Dhi13man/spring-multi-data-source/README.md

       the primary data source and its configuration.
 The primary data source will be able to access every repository other than the repositories generated for the secondary data sources.
-    - `dataSourceConfigs`: An array of `@DataSourceConfig` annotations.
+    - `secondaryDataSourceConfigs`: An array of `@DataSourceConfig` annotations.
 Each annotation represents a data source and its configuration.
+The secondary data sources will only be able to access the repositories generated for them.

 #### @EnableMultiDataSourceConfig.DataSourceConfig